oveena-data/oop-WizardsVsWarriors/README.md

 ## Project Overview

 **Wizards vs Warriors** is a turn-based strategy game where arcane power collides with brute strength.
-Choose your path — master the mystical arts as a **Wizard** or wield steel and strategy as a **Warrior** — and engage in epic tactical battles.
+You've gotta choose your path!
+Either master the mystical arts as a **Wizard** or wield steel and strategy as a **Warrior** to engage in epic tactical battles.

 This project leverages **Object-Oriented Programming (OOP)** principles to build a modular, expandable, and immersive gameplay experience.
-From class hierarchies to custom abilities, everything is structured for clean design and maximum fun.

 ---